zhenyu92/fitness-app/README.md

 ## ReactJS based Web Application for an Fitness App
 This is a code repository of a React.js based web app for an fitness app.
-It has the functionaliy to choose exercise categories and specific muscle groups, browse more than one thousand exercises with practical examples, pagination, exercise details, pull related videos from
+It has the functionality to choose exercise categories and specific muscle groups, browse more than one thousand exercises with practical examples, pagination, exercise details, pull related videos from
-Youtube, display similar exercises.
+Youtube and display similar exercises.
 This application is deployed and currently hosted [here](https://fitness-react-app.netlify.app/).

 ### Key Stacks
 1. Advance React